Arachni/arachni/HACKING.md

 **3. Avoid creating your own instance of Net::HTTP or other lib.**<br/>
 You are provided with a pre-configured wrapper ({Arachni::Module::Base#http}) of [Typhoeus](http://github.com/pauldix/typhoeus).

-Take a look in the tutorial module to see what you get: {Arachni::Modules::SimpleRFI}
+Take a look in the tutorial module to see what you get: {Arachni::Modules::RFI}

 The base module will also give you some insights: {Arachni::Module::Base}